IconoclastXYZ/Voron/articles/insulation.md

 - Ref: https://www.allplastics.com.au/component/docman/doc_download/93-allplastics-perspex-datasheet-for-glazing-pdf?Itemid=

 # Final choice...
-- I went with the 8mm Polycarbonate Twinwall - affordable from a hardware store, easy to work with (cuts with a craft knife) and mount with thie clips from [Annex Engineering](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/All_Printers/annex_dev-Panel_2020_Clips_and_Hinges)
+- I went with the 8mm Polycarbonate Twinwall - affordable from a hardware store, easy to work with (cuts with a craft knife) and mount with these clips from [Annex Engineering](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/All_Printers/annex_dev-Panel_2020_Clips_and_Hinges)
 - Even with the active heating, the outside of the Twinwall panels are cool and the perspex doors are warm/hot